emiyl/switch.cfw.guide/guide/blocking-updates.md

 Please note that these DNS settings must be set on every network you connect to.

 1. Make sure you have connected to the Nintendo Online Services at least once before proceeding
-1. Go to the System Settings application
+2. Go to the System Settings application
-2. Scroll down the menu on the left-hand side and select “Internet”
+3. Scroll down the menu on the left-hand side and select “Internet”
-3. Select “Internet Settings”
+4. Select “Internet Settings”
-4. Select your network
+5. Select your network
-5. Scroll down to “DNS Settings”
+6. Scroll down to “DNS Settings”
-6. Set your DNS Settings to “Manual”
+7. Set your DNS Settings to “Manual”
-7. Change your Primary DNS to `173.255.238.217`
+8. Change your Primary DNS to `173.255.238.217`
-7. Change your Secondary DNS to `173.255.238.217`
-8. Change your Secondary DNS to `173.255.238.217`
+9. Change your Secondary DNS to `173.255.238.217`

 ## Deleting Downloaded Updates